Choapinus/DenseNet10/README.md

 - [DenseNet10-OpenEDS](https://github.com/Choapinus/DenseNet10/raw/master/models/epoch_124_miou_0.9345.h5)

 ## How to read coords
-- Pupil and iris coords are setted in a ellipse [x_init, y_init, r_min, r_max] where the x and y are the center of the pupil/iris and the min-max radii of the ellipse.
+- Pupil and iris coords are setted in a ellipse [x_init, y_init, r_min, r_max] where the x and y are the center of the pupil/iris and the rest corresponds to min-max radii of the ellipse.

 ## How to identify masks
 - In the segmentation head, the first channel correspond to background, the second channel correspond to sclera, the third correspond to iris and the last correspond to pupil mask.
 An example can be found in the [generator file](https://github.com/Choapinus/DenseNet10/blob/dcd9fb5e25a1638f576b7d60efeb3a2fedae0269/utils/datagenerator.py#L213).